yaoyang-ietf/dutf/README.md

 ## Introduction

 DUTF is a dynamic Unicode transformation format.
 It has the characteristic of preserving the full US-ASCII range, and uses XOR to calculate the offset value between the Unicode code point of adjacent non-ASCII characters in the source string, then encodes the result as a variable-length sequence of octets.
-Compared to UTF-8, it can shorten the encoding sequence while also having a shorter time consumption.
+Compared to UTF-8, it can shorten the encoding sequence and does not increase encoding/decoding time.
 Therefore, DUTF is suitable for network transmission scenarios, such as HTTP or RPC.

 ## Version